Ravindu26881/Products---React-native/API_SETUP.md

 # Backend API Integration Setup

-Your SaleSale app is now configured to work with your backend API!
+Your Bazario app is now configured to work with your backend API!
 Here's how to set it up:

 ## 📡 API Configuration